Prudential Bancorp (PBIP) & Its Peers Financial Contrast

-Prudential Bancorp (NASDAQ: PBIP) is one of 35 public companies in the “Savings institutions, except federal” industry, but how does it weigh in compared to its rivals?
-We will compare Prudential Bancorp to related businesses based on the strength of its risk, earnings, dividends, institutional ownership, analyst recommendations, profitability and valuation.
+Prudential Bancorp (NASDAQ: PBIP) is one of 35 public companies in the “Savings institutions, except federal” industry, but how does it compare to its rivals?
+We will compare Prudential Bancorp to similar businesses based on the strength of its earnings, dividends, profitability, valuation, analyst recommendations, risk and institutional ownership.

+36.8% of Prudential Bancorp shares are owned by institutional investors.
+Comparatively, 39.8% of shares of all “Savings institutions, except federal” companies are owned by institutional investors.
+7.0% of Prudential Bancorp shares are owned by insiders.
+Comparatively, 7.6% of shares of all “Savings institutions, except federal” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

-This is a breakdown of current ratings for Prudential Bancorp and its rivals, as provided by MarketBeat.
+This is a summary of recent recommendations for Prudential Bancorp and its rivals, as provided by MarketBeat.

 |Sell Ratings